 Synopsis of Rule of Law.
 Although race may be a factor in determining admission to public educational institutions, it may not be a sole determining factor.

-Can race be considered as a factor in the admissions process?
+Held.
+The special admissions program is unconstitutional, but race may be considered as a factor in the admissions process.